awolffromspace/nes-emu/README.md

 | enter/return | start         |
 | right shift  | select        |

+To increase the window size, change the WINDOW_SIZE_MULTIPLIER in emulator.cpp to a larger integer and run `make` again.

 Run unit tests from the test directory and the nestest.nes system test:

 ```